 Too often yoga in the west is portrayed with a thin girl in a very unusual position which would be impossible to achieve as a beginner, wearing the latest body-hugging lycra outfit.
 The images on social media and in magazines pictured in these desirable locations of beautiful beaches or rolling hills makes yoga seen unaffordable and not accessible to the average person.
 There is little interest in weight loss as our bodies are just a machine to get us through life.
 It is about working on what’s inside, which is why food becomes a focus.

 Ultimately, what we aim to do in yoga is to develop ourselves from the inside, gaining body intelligence on the mat will start to move your practice off the mat and encourage you to have more awareness of what you are putting into the body.
 Yoga is designed to cleanse your body and mind of physical and emotional blockages, develop a stronger sense of connection of the two, promoting better awareness and mindfulness of the choices we make in life whether it is about the way we treat ourselves or others, or attitudes we express.
 Yoga is a union of your body and your mind, not about how you look in the mirror.

 I learnt that being spiritual was just about trying to be happy.
 Yoga is just a road to happiness, some people see it as enlightenment but this it is just trying to allow you to lead your life as easily as possible, removing the stress and strains of day to day living so you can be as happy as possible.

-Our practice would always start with an Om channelling the vibration from the sound and our intention for the day into the universe; this would follow breathing exercises to cleanse out body and meditation.
-We tuned into our body and we leant that yoga is a method to prime your body so it is comfortable when meditating.
-In the East the ultimate aim of Yoga is to experience the Truth, by realising the true nature of ourselves.
+Our practice would always start with an Om channeling the vibration from the sound and our intention for the day into the universe; this would follow breathing exercises to cleanse out body and meditation.
+We tuned into our body and we leaned that yoga is a method to prime your body so it is comfortable when meditating.
+In the East, the ultimate aim of Yoga is to experience the Truth, by realizing the true nature of ourselves.
 It is not religious.